itamae-kitchen/mitamae/README.md

 ## Synopsis

 Like original [Itamae](https://github.com/itamae-kitchen/itamae), you can manage configuration by Ruby DSL.
-But mitamae does not require Ruby to run.
+But mitamae does not require MRI to run.

 ```rb
 # cat recipe.rb